nextflow-io/nextflow/docs/config.rst

 Configuration file
 ==================

+When a pipeline script is launched Nextflow looks for configurations in multiple locations.
+Since multiple files can contain conflicting settings the sources are ranked to decide which setting to come in play.
+The possible sources for configuration values are listed below with the highest preference at the top:

+1. Command line individual parameter (``--something value``)
+2. Command line specified config file (``-c my_config``)
-When a pipeline script is launched Nextflow looks for a file named ``nextflow.config`` in the current directory and in the script base directory (if it is not the same as the current directory).
-Finally it checks for the file ``$HOME/.nextflow/config``.
+3. A file named ``nextflow.config`` in the current directory
+4. A file named ``nextflow.config`` in the script base directory (when it is not the same as the current directory)
+5. The file ``$HOME/.nextflow/config``

-When more than one on the above files exist they are merged, so that the settings in the first override the same ones that may appear in the second one, and so on.
+When more than one of these ways of specifying configurations are used, they are merged, so that the settings in the first override the same ones that may appear in the second one, and so on.

-The default config file search mechanism can be extended proving an extra configuration file by using the command line option ``-c <config file>``.

-.. note:: It's worth noting that by doing this, the files ``nextflow.config`` and ``$HOME/.nextflow/config`` are not ignored and they are merged as explained above.

 .. tip:: If you want to ignore any default configuration files and use only the custom one use the command line option ``-C <config file>``.